 - have not had formal statistical training (or have forgotten what they learned if they did).

 - Understand what analytical techniques are appropriate in a given situation based on the objective and available data.

-- Learn to use statistical software.
+- Learn to use the analytical features in Excel and get experience using statistical software.

 - Be able to execute various forms of data analysis independently.

 - Deepen awareness of some of the issues to consider when working with data.

 - Analysis of qualitative data

 - Quantitative data analysis preparation

 - Factor and cluster analysis